Statistical Inference with Stochastic Gradient Methods under $\phi$-mixing Data: Introduction

-Despite the fruitful results, conducting valid statistical inference using SGD based on mixing observations remains unexplored.
-The major difficulties in extending the existing distributional results to mixing time series can be summarized as follows.
-First, compared with consistency, the proof of limiting distribution of an estimator requires handling higher-order error terms.
-The general dependence structure of data makes the analysis of SGD much more difficult, and the convergence rates of the higher-order error terms may not be fast enough to establish convergence in distribution.
-Second, statistical inference such as building confidence intervals involves estimating covariance matrices.
-Common methods for covariance matrices estimation in stream data settings include plug-in estimators (e.g. see \citealp{chen2020statistical,liu2022105017}), random scaling in \cite{lee2022fast,lee2022fastb}, and bootstrap SGD proposed in \cite{fang2018online}.
-Noting that the covariance matrices typically contain autocorrelation coefficients when the observations are correlated, effectively estimating these coefficients using plug-in methods is a challenging problem.
-Moreover, in some statistical models like least absolute deviation regression, the covariance matrices are complicated and may involve nonparametric components (please see Example \ref{example:LAD}), which imposes another challenge for plug-in methods.
-Random scaling in \cite{lee2022fast,lee2022fastb} was developed to handle complicated asymptotic covariance matrices.
-Specifically, the covariance matrix is estimated by a random scaling quantity whose computation does not depend on the function form of the asymptotic covariance matrix.
-This procedure is fast in handling large datasets and robust to changes in the tuning parameters (e.g. learning rate) for SGD.
-Neverthless, its limiting distribution relies on a novel functional central limit theorem, and extending it to mixing observations would be challenging.
-Another practically convenient algorithm is the bootstrap SGD in \cite{fang2018online}, which is built on the following estimator
+Methodologically, statistical inference such as building confidence intervals involves estimating covariance matrices or quantiles of the limiting distributions.
+In the context of streaming data settings, several common approaches for building confidence intervals are employed, including plug-in estimators (e.g., see \citealp{chen2020statistical,liu2022105017}), the random scaling method in \cite{lee2022fast,lee2022fastb}, self-normalized estimators (e.g., see \citealp{pelletier2000asymptotic,gahbiche2000estimation}), and the bootstrap SGD proposed in \cite{fang2018online}.
+It is worth noting that covariance matrices often encompass autocorrelation coefficients when observations are correlated.
+Effectively estimating these coefficients through plug-in methods presents a challenging problem.
+Additionally, in certain statistical models such as least absolute deviation regression or quantile regression (as exemplified in Examples \ref{example:LAD} and \ref{example:quantile}), the covariance matrices can become intricate and might involve nonparametric components, posing another challenge for plug-in methods.
+The random scaling method introduced by \cite{lee2022fast,lee2022fastb} was designed to handle complicated asymptotic covariance matrices.
+This approach employs a normalization matrix to eliminate the dependence on the unknown covariance matrix, resulting in an asymptotically pivotal statistic.
+This method is efficient for handling large datasets and robust against variations in tuning parameters (e.g., learning rate) for SGD.
+Nonetheless, its limiting distribution is relying on a novel functional central limit theorem, and extending this framework to incorporate mixing observations would be challenging.
+Self-normalized estimators for covariance matrices were studied in \cite{pelletier2000asymptotic,gahbiche2000estimation}.
+Recently, \cite{chen2020statistical} and \cite{zhu2023online} developed variants known as batch-means estimators, which involve dividing the SGD trajectory into multiple batches.
+These estimators exhibit appealing theoretical properties like strong consistency and moment convergence in the context of i.i.d. data.
+However, their validity with correlated observations remains unexplored.
+Another practically convenient algorithm is the bootstrap SGD in \cite{fang2018online}, which is rooted on the following estimator